Types of Life Insurance Policies. How to Choose Wisely.

 - Universal life insurance

-A permanent life insurance policy is designed to last an individual’s entire life without lapsing.
-Most permanent life policies also build up cash value within the policy that can be accessed by the insured by withdrawal or loan.
+A permanent insurance policy is designed to last an individual’s entire life without lapsing.
+Most permanent policies also build up a cash value savings component within the policy that can be accessed by the insured by withdrawal or loan.

-The difference between permanent policies is not the life insurance, but the way each plan manages the cash value.
+The difference between permanent policies is not the insurance coverage, but the way each plan manages the cash value.

-Whole life insurance best for someone looking for permanent coverage, wants to build cash value and lock in guaranteed level premiums for the life of the policy.
+Whole life insurance is best for someone looking for permanent coverage, who wants to build cash value and lock in guaranteed level premiums for the duration of the policy.

 The type of whole life insurance you should choose will depend on your goals and as well as your current health.
-There are several types of whole life plans with much different underwriting guidelines.
+There are several life insurance products with many different underwriting guidelines.
 So let’s take a look.

 |Death benefit allowed||No Limit||$3,000-$50,000||$3,000-$100,000|